When Jules from the Eulogy For Life team returned from her aunt’s funeral, she asked, ‘Who teaches us about grief?”

 Filled with uplifting healing affirmations and heartfelt pictures – Healing From Grief inspires healthy grief behavior by drawing on loving memories.

-How does grief affects our brain?
+How does grief affect our brain?

 Grief is an incredibly complex process that affects different people in different ways.
 We often refer to ourselves as being heartbroken after the death of a loved one, yet it might be more accurate to say ‘brain broken’.
 Watch this video to find out more.